-- 4. Plaintiff brings this action as a class action pursuant to Rules 23(b)(1), (2) and (3) of the Federal Rules of Civil Procedure.
-The class consists of all persons who, while incarcerated at the Jail, have acquired infectious diseases such as MRSA as a consequence of Defendants' failure to protect such inmates and their neglect and deliberate indifference. - 5.
-Plaintiff will fairly and adequately protect the interests of all class members.
-He is a member of the class and his claims are typical of the claims of all class members.
-Plaintiff will aggressively pursue the interests of the entirety of the class.
-Plaintiff's interest in obtaining injunctive relief and actual and punitive damages for the violations of his constitutional rights and privileges are consistent with and not antagonistic of those of any other person within his class.
+4. Plaintiff brings this action as a class action pursuant to Rules 23(b)(1), (2) and (3) of the Federal Rules of Civil Procedure.
+The classes consist of all persons who, while incarcerated at the Jail (a) have acquired infectious diseases as a consequence of Defendants' failure to protect such inmates from such infections, and (b) have been denied appropriate and necessary medical attention and medication as a consequence of Defendants' neglect of and deliberate indifference to their medical needs.

-- 6. Given the circumstances of his incarceration, as detailed below, Plaintiff alleges that Defendants have a policy, custom and/or practice of failing to protect inmates from conditions that foster and persons that have infectious diseases such as MRSA, incarcerating inmates with infected persons without such inmates' knowledge, and failing to train Jail employees or inmates or establish or require adherence to policies, customs and practices to prevent conditions that foster the growth and spread of the disease and to prevent inmates from contracting the disease. - 7.
+- 5. Plaintiff will fairly and adequately protect the interests of all class members.
+He is a member of the classes and his claims are typical of the claims of all class members.
+Plaintiff will aggressively pursue the interests of the entirety of the classes.
+Plaintiff's interest in obtaining injunctive relief and actual and punitive damages for the violations of his constitutional rights and privileges are consistent with and not antagonistic of those of any other person within his classes. - 6.
+Given the circumstances of his incarceration, as detailed below, Plaintiff alleges that Defendants have a policy, custom and/or practice of: - (a) failing to prevent and protect inmates from conditions that foster and persons that have infectious diseases such as MRSA, incarcerating inmates with infected persons without such inmates' knowledge, failing to train Jail employees or inmates or establish or require adherence to policies, customs and practices to prevent conditions that foster the growth and spread of the disease and to prevent inmates from contracting the disease; and - (b) denying inmates appropriate and necessary medication and medical attention as a consequence of Defendants' deliberate indifference to such inmates' medical needs. - 7.
 Such conduct violates such inmates' rights under the Eighth and Fourteenth Amendments to the Constitution of the United States, and 42 U.S.C. §1983.
-The only question that remains to be resolved is whether Plaintiff and the members of the class are entitled to declaratory and injunctive relief, or to an award of compensatory and punitive damages and, if so, the extent of such an award. - 8.
-A class action is superior to other available methods for the fair and efficient adjudication of this controversy because: - a.
+The only question that remains to be resolved is whether Plaintiff and the members of the classes are entitled to declaratory and injunctive relief, or to an award of compensatory and punitive damages and, if so, the extent of such an award.

+- 8. A class action is superior to other available methods for the fair and efficient adjudication of this controversy because: - a.
 A multiplicity of suits with consequent burden on the courts and Defendants should be avoided. - b.
 It may be virtually impossible for all class members to intervene as parties-plaintiff in this action. - c.
 Upon adjudication of Defendants' liability, claims of the class members can be determined by this Court.